 Collection Development Policy

-The Ingalls Library of the Cleveland Museum of Art is a nationally recognized art research library with rich collections encompassing a wide range of published materials covering art from all geographic areas and all periods of art history and archival collections documenting the history of the institution.
+A nationally recognized art research library, Ingalls Library maintains a rich, wide-ranging collection of published materials covering art from all geographic areas and all periods of art history, as well as archival collections documenting the history of the Cleveland Museum of Art.
 Materials are collected in many languages and in all formats.
-Throughout their history the library and archives have been committed to excellence in their support of the museum’s current and future collections, research, exhibitions, publications, lectures, programs and activities by identifying, acquiring, organizing and providing access to relevant research materials and information.
+Throughout their history, the library and archives have been committed to excellence in support of the museum’s current and future collections, research, exhibitions, publications, lectures, programs, and activities by identifying, acquiring, organizing, and providing access to relevant research materials and information.

-The Ingalls Library is an intellectual asset whose value is priceless.
-The founders of the museum had the vision to include a library from inception and the institution has sustained that vision to the current day.
-We continue to support the mission of the museum while also providing visitors locally and abroad with access to a world class collection of research materials.
+Ingalls Library is an intellectual asset whose value is priceless.
+The museum’s founders had the vision to include a library from the institution’s inception, and that vision has been sustained to the current day.
+We continue to support the mission of the museum while also providing local and international visitors with access to world-class research materials.

-The importance of judicious selection has increased proportionately with the increased publication of materials in all formats.
-In addition, the increased costs of organizing, housing and maintaining collections demand a collection development policy which clearly outlines and prioritizes the selection of materials.
+The necessity for judicious selection is irrefutable.
+In addition, the rising costs of organizing, housing, and maintaining collections demand a collection development policy that clearly outlines and prioritizes the selection of materials.

-The Collection Development Policy is an organic document which will be revisited on a biennial basis in order to retain its relevancy.
+The Collection Development Policy is an organic document that will be revisited every three years in order to ensure its currency.
 The Collection Development Policy serves the following functions: